patoline/patoline/README.md

 ### Dependencies

-Dependencies include:
+The minimal dependencies are
  - OCaml (version 4.03.0 or higher)
+ - Opam
  - Dune
- - Earley version 2.0.0 (available on opam)
+ - Earley (version 2.0.0 or higher)
- - Camlzip (available on opam)
+ - Camlzip
+ - Sqlite3
- - Imagelib (available on opam)
+ - Imagelib
- - other libraries (listed in "configure" step)
  - GNU make

 To setup a suitable OCaml environment, the simplest possible solution is to